larics/docker_files/README.md

 ## Conceptual understanding

-In Figure 1. it is shown  how to create docker container from Dockerfile
+In next figure it is shown  how to create docker container from Dockerfile

 ![Figure 1.](./utils/assets/figure1.png)

-In Figure 2. it's possible to see how different commands for docker container are used:
+In following figure it's possible to see how different commands for docker container are used:

 ![Figure 2.](./utils/assets/figure2.png)